maziac/DeZog/documentation/Usage.md

 It allows to test programs that does not make use of special HW features like the [z80-sample-program].

 'zsim' is basically just a Z80 simulator.
-But you can add a few ZX Spectrum related features so that it is possible to use for debugging ZX48 and ZX128 programs.
+But you can add a few ZX Spectrum, ZX81 or ZXNext related features so that it is possible to use for debugging ZX81 and ZX Spectrum 48/128 programs, as well as a few ZXNext features.

 'zsim' supports:
 - Display of the ZX Spectrum ULA screen
+- Display of the ZX81 ULA screen
 - The ports of the keyboard
 - The ZX128 memory banks
 - Loading of (48 and 128) .sna and .nex files